named-data/NDN-packet-spec/data.rst

     Data ::= DATA-TLV TLV-LENGTH
                Name
-               MetaInfo
+               MetaInfo?
-               Content
+               Content?
                Signature

-The Data packet represents some arbitrary binary data (held in the Content element) together with its Name, some additional bits of information (MetaInfo), and a digital Signature of the other three elements.
+The Data packet represents some arbitrary binary data (held in the optional ``Content`` element) together with its ``Name``, some additional bits of optional information (``MetaInfo``), and a digital ``Signature`` of the other element(s).
 The Name is the first element since all NDN packet processing starts with the name.
 Signature is put at the end of the packet to ease the implementation because signature computation covers all the elements before Signature.

 Name
 ~~~~